base-link/base/book/errors.md

-# Error Definition and Handling in Star
+# Error Definition and Handling in NoteTree

 First, in some library, you define your error: